Minimal lectures on two-dimensional conformal field theory

 \subsection{Crossing symmetry}

-We have found that (generalized) minimal models are unique, while Liouville theory is unique at least if $b^2\in\mathbb{R}$.
-We will now address the question of their existence.
+We have found that Liouville theory is unique at least if $b^2\in\mathbb{R}$.
+We will now address the question of its existence.

-Using the $V_{\alpha_1}V_{\alpha_2}$ OPE \eqref{eq:v1v2}, let us write the $s$-channel decomposition of a Liouville four-point function,
+Using the $V_{P_1}V_{P_2}$ OPE \eqref{eq:v1v2}, let us write the $s$-channel decomposition of a Liouville four-point function,

 (We have a similar expression with $B,C \to \hat B,\hat C$ whenever the solutions $\hat B, \hat C$ exist.)
-Let us accept for a moment that Liouville theory is crossing-symmetric if the central charge is such that the shift equations have unique solutions $C$ or $\hat C$, i.e. for $c\geq 25$ or $c\leq 1$ respectively.
+Let us accept for a moment that Liouville theory is crossing-symmetric if $b^2\in\mathbb{R}$ i.e. $c\geq 25$ or $c\leq 1$.
 The integrand of our $s$-channel decomposition is well-defined, and analytic as a function of $b$, in the much larger regions $c\notin]-\infty,1]$ and $c\notin [25,\infty[$ respectively.
 If the integral itself was analytic as well, then crossing symmetry would hold in these regions by analyticity.